-Label-free differential proteomics is based on comparing the expression of proteins between different biological conditions [1] [2].
-The experimental design involved for these experiments just requires elementary precautions such as randomization and blocking [12].
-Working with balanced blocks in which all biological conditions are measured by a number of technical replicates, and within the shortest time window possible, helps to reduce experimental bias.
+In biomarker discovery, label-free differential proteomics is based on comparing the expression of proteins between different biological conditions [1] [2].
+The experimental design involved for these experiments requires of randomization and blocking [12].
+Working with balanced blocks in which all biological conditions are measured by a number of technical and/or biological replicates, and within the shortest time window possible, helps to reduce experimental bias.
 Unfortunately, there are many factors that may bias the results in a systematic manner: different operators, different chromatographic columns, different protein digestions, an eventual repair of the LC-MS system, and different laboratory environment conditions.
 Blocking and randomization help to control to some extent these factors.
 However, even using the best experimental design some uncontrolled variables may still interfere with differential proteomics experiments.
-These uncontrolled variables may be responsible for batch effects which are a type of bias usually evidenced when samples do not cluster by their biological condition when using unsupervised techniques such as Principal Components Analysis (PCA) or Hierarchical Clustering (HC) [3].
-The most benign consequence of batch effects is an increase in the measured variability with a decreased sensitivity to detect biological differences.
+These uncontrolled variables may be responsible for the manifestation of batch effects.
+Effects which are usually evidenced when samples do not cluster by their biological condition using multidimensional unsupervised techniques such as Principal Components Analysis (PCA) or Hierarchical Clustering (HC) [3].
+The most benign consequence of batch effects is an increase in the observed variability with a decreased sensitivity to detect biological differences.
 In the worst scenario, batch effects can mask completely the underlying biology in the experiment.